Tim-Liam-Hill/Acid/README.md

 * Any non A C G T characters interpreted as comments
 * so don't accidentally use those in your comments
 * Fun way if introducing mutation to code

-## Opcodes

-I realize that I may want an opcode for checking if S1 is empty.
-Could make things a bit easier (eg: lets you determine length of string without having to keep a count as you take in every char from user).

-Create util program that tells you if function name is problematic or not.
-Or maybe even generates palindromic funtion names of length n codons.

 ## TODOs